-Factors considered in providing appropriate level of water and wastewater services are:
+Factors considered in providing appropriate level of water, wastewater, and stormwater drainage services are:

-- The City should constantly evaluate resident satisfaction level for the water and wastewater service providers; - The City should investigate in arranging services to areas that currently do not have a water and/or wastewater provider; - The City should maintain strong working relationships with the service providers in order to uphold and improve the services within the City and the ETJ.
+- The City should constantly evaluate resident satisfaction level for the water and wastewater service providers; - The City should investigate in arranging services to areas that currently do not have a water and/or wastewater provider; - The City should maintain strong working relationships with the service providers in order to uphold and improve the services within the City and the ETJ. - The City should proactively identify drainage issues in different areas and address them in an appropriate manner.